-You should stay on Phase One for about two weeks, or until your symptoms subside.
+You should stay on Phase One for a few months or until your symptoms subside.
 Some people never go to Phase Two because they are comfortable and successful following Phase One.
 It’s your choice.
-The goal is to eradicate the fungi in your body that that require sugar to survive.

-When you transition to Phase Two, you will newly appreciate a handful of grapes or a bowl of oatmeal.
-The amount of salt you add to your food will most likely decrease once you remove all the processed food from your diet and your sugar cravings will lessen as time goes on.
+When you transition to Phase Two, you may find that you appreciate a handful of grapes or a bowl of oatmeal more.
+The amount of salt you add to your food will likely decrease once you remove processed foods from your diet, and your sugar cravings will lessen over time.

-Can I Start the Kaufmann Diet on Phase 2?
+Can I Start the Kaufmann Diet in Phase 2?

 Many people skip Phase One altogether and start with Phase Two.
-If you are looking for a good all-around health promoting eating plan, this could be the diet for you.
-You will become in touch with what works for your body and keeps you well.
+If you’re looking for a health-promoting eating plan that offers flexibility, this could be the right diet for you.
+You’ll discover what works for your body and helps you feel your best.

-Each of us are different and what is “healthy” for one person might be toxic to another.
-From my experience, this is the right diet to get in touch with your body's nutritional needs.
+Everyone is different, and what is “healthy” for one person might be harmful to another.
+From my experience, starting with Phase Two can help you understand your body’s nutritional needs.

 A Good Rotation Diet